ifrimaos/ifrimaos/README.md

 ### About Me

-I'm Adrian from Australia, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
+I'm Cristian and I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.

 - 👯 I’m looking to collaborate on **Front end Projects**